The Daniel Corkery Summer School, Inchigeelagh, Co. Cork, Ireland

 Ex ore equi were invited to give the annual mid-week concert at this year's Daniel Corkery Summer School, West Cork, Ireland.
 We are joined by Bass soloist Michael Parle.

 The programme includes the World Premiere of Solfa Carlile's Inishalga a setting of the poem "Ireland" by Irish WWI poet and soldier, Francis Ledwidge.
 Solfa Carlile is originally from Cork.

-We also sing the Irish premieres of Melissa Dunphy's: What do you think I fought for on Omaha Beach? and American DREAMers.
+We also gave the Irish premieres of Melissa Dunphy's: What do you think I fought for at Omaha Beach? and American DREAMers.
 Both works explore themes of equality by setting (chorally) verbatim texts.
 This year marks the 75th anniversary of Omaha Beach and the D-Day Landings.
 American DREAMers sets the texts of childhood immigrants to the US; such as Marlene, who features as a solo voice across all voice parts and discovers that she cannot go to college because she is undocumented.
 (In fact, she did later go to college thanks to Obama's "Deferred Action for Childhood Migrants").